NSR123456/EcoSense-AI/README.md

 - **Data Engineering with Real Competitions**: Gained practical skills in data cleaning, schema normalization, and missing-value handling using Kaggle competition datasets.
 - **Asynchronous Microservice Architecture**: Understood how to decouple streaming simulators, SQLite relational databases, multi-agent orchestrators, external REST APIs (Telegram/Google), and web dashboards.
 - **Statistical Anomaly Detection Trade-offs**: Learned the practical trade-offs between High Precision (reducing operator false alarm fatigue) and High Recall (catching every minor fault) in safety-critical industrial settings.
+### Why Synthetic Anomaly Testing?
+* **Simulated Stress Testing:** Just like a fire drill, artificially injecting consumption spikes and dips allows us to test how quickly and accurately the statistical digital twin and multi-agent pipeline react to sudden operational anomalies.
+* **Quantifiable Metrics:** By controlling the fault injection rate, the built-in `StreamingEvaluator` can benchmark the system's performance, achieving high precision (up to 99.1%) to minimize false-alarm fatigue for facility operators.
+* **Plug-and-Play Real-World Transition:** While the testing harness relies on controlled synthetic spikes, the underlying ingestion and detection architecture is fully decoupled—meaning it seamlessly transitions from simulation mode to monitoring live, real-world building telemetry.

 ## 5. Project Workflow